Brian Hanlon: Notable sculpture projects

-Education

-Hanlon took graduate level courses towards a Master of Sculpture degree at Boston University from 1988 to 1990 and left school early to work as a sculptor full-time.
-Prior to attending Boston University, Hanlon completed a Bachelor of Arts in Art Education at Monmouth University in 1988.
-While at Monmouth, he was a student-athlete and captain of the men's cross country team.
-Before enrolling at Monmouth, he attended Brookdale Community College and Kean University and then worked in New York City as an ironworker and teamster before re-enrolling in Brookdale.

 Personal life

 Hanlon is married to the former Michele Adamkowski, a soccer stand-out at Monmouth University, and together the couple has five children.
 Michele was the model and subject of one of Hanlon's first sculptures when he created his "Involved Student" for Monmouth's campus in 1988 that featured her lying on the ground with a soccer ball and gym bag while reading a text book.